-1. The individual who uses a tight fitting respirator is to perform a user seal check to ensure that an adequate seal is achieved each time the respirator is put on.
-Either the positive and negative pressure checks listed below, or the respirator manufacturer's recommended user seal check method will be used.
-The user seal checks are not substituted for qualitative or quantitative fit tests.
+1. The individual who uses a tight-fitting respirator is to perform a user seal check to ensure that an adequate seal is achieved each time the respirator is put on.
+Either the positive and negative pressure checks listed in this Enclosure, or the respirator manufacturer's recommended user seal check method will be used.
+The user seal checks are not substituted for Qualitative or Quantitative Fit Test.